babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

 </body>
 ```

+It just works!

 ![first-launch-01](why-use-runtime-for-artists/first-launch-01.jpg)

-> yep, it works!
+> default CornellBox scene with default PBR env

 Now, how to patch our scene?
-Easiest way to do so is to call patch during launch.
-Try to guess what's each patch are doing:
+Easiest way to do so is to call our patches during launch.
+Try to guess what each patch are doing:

 ```javascript
 _r.launch({